Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Monte-Carlo

 \subsubsection{Results}

 Table \ref{resultsmc1} presents the results.
-We consider four estimators; one for which the observed groups are treated as if they are the groups (`Miss-specified'), one for which the group size is known (`Known'), one for which the group size is unknown but Assumption \ref{ass2} holds (`Unknown') and a modification of Unknown under which the parametric assumption $n_{g_0}-2\sim {\rm Binomial}(2,\omega)$ is additionally imposed (`Unknown-P').
-The Unknown and Unknown-P specifications take the upper bound on the support of the group sizes to be known as $\overline{n}=4$, which, in the context of the Dartmouth data implies that the researcher knows that there are no rooms of more than four students.
-The Miss-specified, Unknown and Unknown-P estimators only use the outcome, exogenous characteristic and group indicator for the $N$ sampled individuals.
-The Known estimator additionally uses knowledge of the group size.
+We compare four models; one in which the observed groups are treated as if they are the groups (`MS', estimated by NLS), one in which the group size is known (`K', estimated by NLS), one in which the group size is unknown (`U', estimated by GMM) and a modification of U in which the parametric assumption $n_{g_0}-2\sim {\rm Binomial}(2,\omega)$ is additionally imposed (`U-P', estimated by GMM).
+Model MS is miss-specified when $\rho<1$.
+The other models are correctly specified but use information and assumptions in different ways.
+Model (K) is the full information benchmark with which we compare models (U) and (U-P).
+Models (U) and (U-P) take the upper bound on the support of the group sizes to be known as $\overline{n}=4$, which, in the context of the Dartmouth data implies that the researcher knows that there are no rooms of more than four students.

-Beginning with the contextual effects only specifications ($\beta=0$ is imposed) and $\rho=1$, we see that the results are very similar (identical to three decimal places) for all four estimators.
-This suggests that there is little cost in applying our method when there are no missing data.
-As $\rho$ decreases, the distribution of the Miss-specified estimator $\delta$ and $\gamma$ both shift closer to zero.
+Beginning with the contextual effects only specification ($\beta=0$ is imposed) and $\rho=1$, we see that the results are very similar (identical to three decimal places) for all four models.
+As $\rho$ decreases, the distributions of the NLS estimator of $\delta$ and $\gamma$ of model (MS) shift closer to zero.
 For $\rho\leq0.5$, the bias becomes sizeable.
-In contrast, the other estimators remain approximately unbiased for all values of $\rho$, though their RMSE increases as $\rho$ decreases.
-This is likely because, as $\rho$ decreases the number of groups with only one observed member increases, and these groups provide no information on the parameters due to the within-observed-group transformation.
+In contrast, the estimators for the other models remain approximately unbiased for all values of $\rho$, though their root mean squared error (RMSE) increases as $\rho$ decreases.
+This is at least partly because, as $\rho$ decreases the number of groups with only one observed member increases, and these groups provide no information on the parameters due to the within-specified-group transformation (i.e., because $\overline{y}_i=\overline{x}_i=0$ when $n_g=1$).